-Knowledge is a prerequisite for establishing prevention beliefs, forming positive attitudes, and promoting positive behaviours, and individuals' cognition and attitudes towards disease affect the effectiveness of their coping strategies and behaviours to a certain extent [13].
-A study showed 72% (CI, 67.8 to 76.4) of the study participants had favorable attitude towards the COVID-19 and 85.3% (CI, 82.2 to 88.7) of the nurses had disturbed psychological responses towards the COVID-19 [19-24].
-The vast majority of the participants also held an optimistic attitude towards the COVID-19 epidemic: 81.8% believed that COVID-19 will finally be successfully controlled, and 77.3% had confidence that world leader/WHO can win the battle against the virus [13] (Table 3).
+According to [13] Knowledge is a prerequisite for establishing prevention beliefs, forming positive attitudes, and promoting positive behaviours, and individuals' cognition and attitudes towards disease affect the effectiveness of their coping strategies and behaviours to a certain extent.
+A study by [19] showed (72%) of the study participants had favorable attitude towards the COVID-19 and 85.3% of the nurses had disturbed psychological responses towards the COVID-19.
+The vast majority of the participants also held an optimistic attitude towards the COVID-19 epidemic according to [13]: 81.8% believed that COVID-19 will finally be successfully controlled, and 77.3% had confidence that world leader/WHO can win the battle against the